 A large number of algorithms for those methods are already integrated in SymPhoTime 64, providing a analysis platform for ready-to-publish data.
 At the same time, SymPhoTime 64 offers enhanced flexibility for the integration of novel, cutting edge algorithms by the user.
 A dedicated scripting language interface allows to modify and expand the analysis routines.
 In addition to data analysis within SymPhoTime 64, data can be exported to standard formats for external analysis.

-Our interactive user forum as well as regularly held SymPhoTime training days offer outstanding support for new and advanced users.
+Our regularly held SymPhoTime training days offer outstanding support for new and advanced users.

 Scientific guidance and user training

 PicoQuant annually holds the European short course on "Time-resolved Microscopy and Correlation Spectroscopy".
 The course is intended for individuals wishing an in-depth introduction to the principles of time-resolved fluorescence microscopy and its applications to the Life Sciences.
 This 3-day event consists of lectures as well as instrumentation and software hands-on training.
 For details see the course website.

 All Information given here is reliable to our best knowledge.
 However, no responsibility is assumed for possible inaccuracies or omissions.
 Specifications and external appearances are subject to change without notice.

 The MicroTime 100 is an upright time-resolved confocal microscope, that can be used to perform several applications such as:

 - Time-Resolved Fluorescence

 - Fluorescence Lifetime Correlation Spectroscopy (FLCS)